dtonhofer/testing_h2_and_spring_jdbc/README.md

 Below are three cases, using a stronger definition of a "non-repeatable read" than the one used by ANSI in the SQL 92 standard as the latter is imprecise, see *A Critique of ANSI SQL Isolation Levels*.

+However, the cases INSERT and DELETE are actually "phantom read" scenarios, so will not be coded.

 <img src="https://github.com/dtonhofer/testing_h2_and_spring_jdbc/blob/master/doc/def_fuzzy_read.png" width="400" alt="fuzzy read explained" />

 The code is based on two independent agents (thread + runnable) alternatingly applying their